 Queenslanders pay for the National Injury Insurance Scheme, Queensland (NIISQ) via a levy in conjunction with their CTP premium and registration.
 The NIISQ levy is reviewed annually every 1 July.
 This is a complex process given the very long duration of the Scheme that provides people who sustain serious personal injuries with treatment, care and support for their lifetime.

-*approximate number of active participants as at 30 May 2018.
+*approximate number of active interim and lifetime participants as at 30 June 2019.

 NIISQ levy is collected by the Department of Transport and Main Roads with your regular car registration.
 The NIISQ levy is included in the overall cost collected for CTP insurance.